StebihN/Rent_A_Bike/gateway/README.md

 ![Express_JS](https://img.shields.io/badge/Express_JS-gray?logo=express)

 # Desktop API gateway
-This is an API gateway that provides joined access to all other microservices.
+This is an API gateway that provides joined access to all other services.